yu-greenland/name_transliteration/README.md

 - does the current workflow of going from raw Twitter data to model make sense? ie. are the inputs and outputs of each component like you imagined?
 - how to get polyglot to work
-- i shouldn't need to have an attention mechanism in my model right? because i'm not translating sentences, i'm transliterating words

 languages supported